TotalFinder is tested to work in macOS 10.9 (Mavericks) and later.

 The easiest way is probably using Force Quit menu via

-Alternatively you can go to the
+Alternatively you can run this command:

 Killing Finder will restart Finder without injecting TotalFinder again.
 To reopen TotalFinder, launch TotalFinder.app in